 - A cosmetics boutique will email one coupon to customers who buy makeup and another to those who buy skin-care products.

 - A financial services firm will email tax prep customers a timely IRS filing reminder and another to financial planning clients about rebalancing their portfolios.

-When you approach emails with an eblast mentality, you risk forgetting one of the most important steps in an effective email marketing strategy: setting a goal.
+When you approach emails with an eblast mentality, you risk forgetting that your emails should inspire action and elicit a measurable response.

 Today, consumers expect more from the businesses they interact with online and off.

 With so many brands competing for their attention in all the places they visit every day — whether it’s through TV, email, or social media — consumers have gotten better and better at filtering out messages that aren’t relevant to their needs or interests.